Your breast cancer risk

 1 in 7 women will get breast cancer

-Most women with breast cancer do not have a family history of the disease.
+Most women with breast cancer have NO family history of the disease

-Age is the biggest risk factor for developing breast cancer.
+Age is one of the biggest risk factors for developing

 Major risk factors